St. Francis Inn, St Augustine Florida

 One of two female authors who resided at the Inn was Mrs. Verle Pope (Edith Everett Taylor), who wrote Half Holiday and The Biggety Chameleon and Colcorton, a runner-up for the Pulitzer Prize.
 She was a close friend of Marjorie Kinnan Rawlings, and her editor at Scribner’s was the legendary Maxwell Perkins.
 The second was Mrs. Gladys Hasty Carroll, author of the widely read novel As the Earth Turns.

 It should be noted that the Inn was not always named “St. Francis.”
-During the early 1900s, the building was identified as “The Teahan House,” “The Hudson House,” “The Valencia Annex,” (named after the Valencia Hotel which was located on the side of our current parking lot), “The Amity Apartments,” “The Salt Air Apartments,” “The Palms,” and “The Graham House” (see the original signboard in the countertop at our front desk).
+During the early 1900s, the building was identified as “The Teahan House,” “The Hudson House,” “The Valencia Annex,” (named after the Valencia Hotel which was located on the site of our current parking lot), “The Amity Apartments,” “The Salt Air Apartments,” “The Palms,” and “The Graham House” (see the original signboard in the countertop at our front desk).
 Historically, it is identified as the “Garcia-Dummett House,” after some of its early owners.
 It was not until 1948 that the Inn was christened “The St. Francis Inn.”

 Most recently, the St. Francis Inn added two new unique accommodations in a historic home just a few blocks away.
 The “1894 House,” named for its year of construction, features two apartment-style suites of rooms.
 The first floor is called “Sailor’s Rest.”
 The second story is “Ambrose’s Retreat,” named for one of the Victorian style home’s early owners, Ambrose Colee, a member of the family which operated the first and longest-running horse carriage business in St. Augustine.